passosedu/profile/README.md

 - Nicknames: You can call me Du, Dudu, Edu, Duda, Ed...
 Choose one or several =P

-- I'm a pretty chill guy and I like to play guitar in my free time.
-I'm totally up to talk about investments, traveling, tech, sci-fi, music, TV shows, movies, and sports (I'm currently into biking and doing some calisthenics exercises).
+- I'm a chill guy and I like to play guitar and piano in my free time.
+I'm totally up to talking about investments, traveling, tech, sci-fi, music, TV shows, movies, and sports (I'm currently into biking and going to the gym to workout).

 - Curiosities:
-1) I'm a cryptocurrencies and trading enthusiast;
+1) I'm a cryptocurrency and trading enthusiast;
-2) I put powder milk on my coffee (this is such a crime between true coffee lovers);
+2) I put powdered milk on my coffee (this is such a crime among true coffee lovers);
 3) I learned English when I was in my twenties, just so I could watch Friends without subtitles;
-4) I challenge anyone to beat me in pool (snooker). xD
+4) I challenge anyone to beat me in the snooker. xD